bobanetwork/boba_legacy/boba_documentation/developer/price-feeds.md

 ## 2. Witnet Price Feeds

 Witnet is a decentralized oracle network, with multiple price feeds currently live on Boba.
 The price feed is backed by several witnesses/witnet nodes whose data are aggregated and averaged to provide a decentralized and reliable price.
-Learn more about Witnet protocol at [https://docs.witnet.io](https://docs.witnet.io).
+It easy to listen to Witnet's price feed.
+Please refer to Witnet's official guide at [https://docs.witnet.io](https://docs.witnet.io).

 ### Feeds supported: